Is Berkeley College Right for You?

 *Effective Fall 2025

 Seven-week session students are charged no differently than semester students.
-Tuition is based on the number of credits taken in session I and/or session II and/or full 15-week semester.
+Tuition is based on the number of credits taken in Session I and/or Session II and/or full 15-week semester.

 Tuition is payable in advance.
 Tuition may be paid in person, by mail, or online through Student Self-Service.
 The Student Accounts Department accepts payment by cash, check, wire transfer, MasterCard, Visa, American Express, Discover, PayPal, Google Pay, Venmo, and Klarna.